bekki3/uzbek-tokenizer/README.md

 ## Setup steps

 Download Uzbek corpora from [Leipzig Wortschatz](https://wortschatz.uni-leipzig.de/en/download/Uzbek) as required in the list "FILES_UZ_CORPORA" and place them inside the "./raw_dataset" folder.
+Create "./processed_dataset" folder.
+We will use this folder's files for training a tokenizer.

+## Important

+Keep pushing the boundaries of Uzbek NLP!
+Every contribution, no matter how small, advances language technology and preserves cultural heritage.